CS-SI/Orekit/src/site/markdown/contributing.md

 6. After that, you can run again the pipeline on your working branch.

-If your working branch is from an older version of Orekit, step 5 described above will not work because of the previous state of the continuous integration script.
+If your working branch is from an older version of Orekit, step 5 described above will not work because of the continuous integration scripts did not manage forks properly.
 In this case, you will need to initiate the project in SonarQube from your workstation, by executing the following commands:

 ```bash